null

 That’s why I launched the Girl Gonna Foundation.

 I knew I could use my experience to rewrite this story, writing girls back into the story of entrepreneurship.
 Around the world, women are seen as risk-averse, as fearful of failure, as less trustworthy leaders.
-They receive less funding from venture capitalists and angel investors—not because their ideas aren’t good, but because they don’t fit the outdated stereotype of what an entrepreneur looks like.
+They receive less funding from venture capitalists and angel investors—not because their ideas aren’t good, but because they don’t fit the outdated stereotype of what an entrepreneur should look like.

 But here’s the thing: when female founders get funded, we all win.
 Consumers finally get products designed with them in mind.
 Problems that have been ignored get solved.
 The world becomes more innovative, more equitable, and more reflective of the people who live in it.